GARDEN GATES 115

 Base Price + 30%

-The original prototype of the postmodern garden gate #115 features horizontal members at 1-5/8″ thickness and wenge vertical thru-tenons at 3/4″ thickness.
+The original prototype of the postmodern wood gate 115 features horizontal members at 1-5/8″ thickness and wenge vertical thru-tenons at 3/4″ thickness.
 Sold on our Basement Sale Page for a fraction of what it sells for here.
 The Basement Sale Page features not only prototypes, but gates, etc we may have built to the wrong size or finished in the wrong color, and offered at what is normally about 1/4th the eventual retail.

 Finish: WoodRX ‘Cedar’